textwire/textwire.github.io/docs/1.x/getting-started/index.md

 ### Write response to the client

-There are several ways to write a response to the client.
-You can use the `http.ResponseWriter` object to write the response directly, or you can use the `http.Request` object to write the response.
-The `http.ResponseWriter` object is the most common way to write a response to the client.
+You can use the `Response` method on `Template` object to write the evaluated template to the client.
+The `Response` method accepts a `http.ResponseWriter` object, the name of the template file, and a map of variables that you want to inject into the template.
+Here is an example:

 ```go
 func homeHandler(w http.ResponseWriter, r *http.Request) {